Amit-444/-CrackYourPlacement/README.md

 # -CrackYourPlacement
-*My name is Amit Kumar Behera and I am Participating in #CrackYourInternship challenge.*
+*My name is Amit Kumar Behera and I am Participating in #CrackYourInternship & #CrackYourPlacement challenge by Arsh Goyal.*